Raizento/KevinsUndAlexKrasseRepository/kevin/slider/README.md

 - off_color -> color when the slide is off (hex,rgb,htmlcolor)
 - on_color -> color when the slide is on (hex,rgb,htmlcolor)
 - point_color -> color of the point (hex,rgb,htmlcolor)
+- off_function -> function to trigger when the slide is off (function)
+- on_function -> function to trigger when the slide is on (function)